DecloudNodesLab/Guides/English/Deploy_CosmosSDK_node.md

 If you activate the project node yourself, then here is a list of available changes in `deploy.yml`: <br/>
 ```
 - "GITHUB_REPOSITORY=" - Link to the project repository that will be cloned into the container and inside which
-                           Getting a compilation of a binary file.
+                           getting a compilation of a binary file.
 - "BINARY_LINK=" link to compiled binary file or archive with it.*
 - "BINARY_VERSION=" The version or commit of the binary you want to compile (can only use
                       with GITHUB_REPOSITORY populated).